Want to understand your customers—and keep them around? Without a customer data platform (CDP), good luck

 “Systems of insight” may include tech like your customer relationship management (CRM) platform, ecommerce platform, and analytics solution, while “systems of engagement” may include tech like your marketing automation platform, advertising platform, and customer service solution.

 Depending on the CDP, these systems of insight and engagement may be native or external (bonus points when they’re native).
-But either way, without a CDP, these systems struggle to talk to each other fluently.
-A CDP ties it all together, eliminating data silos in the all-important layer of your tech stack that powers customer engagement.
+Either way, a CDP ties it all together, eliminating data silos in the all-important layer of your tech stack that powers customer engagement.

-OK, but what does a CDP actually do?
+OK, so what does a CDP actually do?

 According to the CDP Institute, a vendor-neutral organization dedicated to helping companies manage customer data, a CDP is “a packaged software that creates a persistent, unified customer database that is accessible to other systems.”